dwt/Dependable_API_Evolution/README.md

 * The 'Thousands of Patches Flying in Close Formation Syndrome': Different parts of the API have very different fluency to it and don't match very well.
 Symptoms: Knowing one part of the API doesn't make it any easier to guess the names and workings of other parts of your API.
 Documentation cannot be consolidated by talking about the patterns adopted by your framework, but instead is separated from each other and also very needed because you need to look at it for every module anew.

 * The 'DOM API Syndrome': Different implementations / versions of your API are so inconsistent that it is almost impossible for users to consume all of them.
 Symptoms: There are adapter packages around to wrap your API and make it easier for users to actually use them and allow them to target different versions of that API that are in use in the wild.
+Consider the success of jQuery that does nothing that hiding the DOM-APIs behind something sane and manageable.

 * The 'Ruby Debugger Syndrome': Different versions of your API change so much that consumers are unable to evolve an API that builds on it.
 Symptoms: Different versions of your API have different incompatible packages that implement the same functionality in an incompatible way.
 Backwards compatibility is virtually impossible.
+Consider the different Ruby-Debugger gems that have sprung up for the various versions of the interpreter. 'ruby-debug' for Ruby 1.8, 'ruby-debugger19' and later 'debugger' for Ruby 1.9, 'byebug' for Ruby 2.0 and it seems Ruby 2.1, already needs another different debugger package.
+Maybe it is 'pry' now...

 (not sure this is not something that should be included above)